telecelplay/mv-internationalization/README.md

 }
 ```

-Assume that we call the Script from an endpoint and that the http request contains the heade "Accepted-Language : Fr-fr"
+Assume that we call the Script from an endpoint and that the http request contains the header "Accepted-Language : Fr-fr"

 helloWorldMessage1 will be `J'ai ${age} an${age>1?'':'s'}`